stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ### step #3 - Workshop A - one digital workspace

-In this 60min hands-on Workshop A, you aim to have the leadership team comfortable with working in _one digital workspace_, which means:
+In this 60min hands-on Workshop A, you aim to have the leadership team comfortable with working in _one digital workspace_ with respect to strategy, which means:

 * creating and evolving the strategy tree (remembering step #2)
 * powering the strategy tree with 6 elements of collaboration - in _one digital workspace_